 This is not the neon-bright geranium your grandma used to grow.

-Cranesbill geraniums are delicate looking, low-growing perennial flowers that attract bees with their pink and purple blooms.
+Cranesbill geraniums are delicate looking, low-growing perennials with flowers that attract bees with their pink and purple blooms.

-While humans are generally more interested in the leaves of mint, the flowers are desirable to bees.
+While humans are generally more interested in the leaves of mint, it’s the flowers for bees.

 Mint can be invasive, though — be sure to plant it in an area where it can run rampant or in a pot where it will remain contained.